huggingface/blog/getting-started-habana.md

   <img src="assets/61_getting_started_habana/habana03.png">
 </kbd>

-Next, I select the keypair that I'll use to connect to the instance with ```ssh```.
+Then, I select the keypair that I'll use to connect to the instance with ```ssh```.
 If you don't have a keypair, you can create one in place.

 <kbd>
   <img src="assets/61_getting_started_habana/habana04.png">
 </kbd>

-Next, I make sure that the instance allows incoming ```ssh``` traffic.
+As a next step, I make sure that the instance allows incoming ```ssh``` traffic.
 I do not restrict the source address for simplicity, but you should definitely do it in your account.

 <kbd>
   <img src="assets/61_getting_started_habana/habana05.png">